 Student Maternity Accommodation Protocol

-Female students seeking any of the Maternity Accommodations described below must register with the Office of the Dean of Student Affairs by contacting the office for an appointment either by calling 412-268-2075 or stopping by the office on the 3rd floor of Warner Hall.
+Female students seeking any of the Maternity Accommodations described below must register with the Office of the Dean of Student Affairs by contacting the office for an appointment by calling 412-268-2075.

 The birth of a child is a significant life event that may require time away from academic pursuits for delivery and recovery from delivery of a newly born child.
 Female students whose anticipated delivery date is during the course of a semester may need to take time away from their academic responsibilities.
 Female Carnegie Mellon students seeking time away are afforded two options as possible Maternity Accommodation: